wangziqi2013/wangziqi2013.github.io/_posts/2021-07-10-extending.markdown

 These schemes, however, generally require metadata tags for each block on the NVM, incurring storage overhead.
 For example, Flip-N-Write performs the best when every two bits of data is accompanied by one bit of metadata bit to indicate whether the two-bit unit is flipped, causing a 50% storage overhead.
+In FlipMin, the storage overhead can even be as high as 100%, meaning that the amount of storage doubles for storing the same amount of logical bits.
+FlipMin re-encodes words in the input block to longer words, such that each raw word has several different representations.
+The appropriate representation is then chosen to minimize the number of bit flips on the location to be written.